-Ye holy bards! if yet a holy bard Remain, what chord shall serve ye now? what harp?
-What harp shall sing the dying sun asleep, And mourn behind the funeral of the moon?
-What harp of boundless, deep, exhaustless wee, Shall utter forth the groanings of the damned, And sing the obsequies of wicked souls, And wail their plunge in the eternal fire?- Hold, hold your hands! hold, angels!-God laments, And draws a cloud of mourning round His throne: The organ of Eternity is mute, And there is silence in the heaven of heavens.
+Ye holy bards! if yet a holy bard Remain, what chord shall serve you now! what harp What harp shall sing the dying Sun asleep, And mourn behind the funeral of the Moon!
+What harp of boundless, deep, exhaustless wo, Shall utter forth the groanings of the damned!

+And sing the obsequies of wicked souls !
+And wail their plunge in the eternal fire !--Hold, hold your hands! hold, angels!-God laments, And draws a cloud of mourning round his throne!
+The Organ of Eternity is mute!
+And there is silence in the Heaven of Heavens!

-Daughters of beauty! choice of beings made;
+Daughters of beauty! choice of beings made! far

-Much praised, much blamed, much loved; but fairer far

-Than aught beheld, than aught imagined else

-Fairest, and dearer than all else most dear;

-Light of the darksome wilderness! to Time

-As stars to night, whose eyes were spells that held

-The passenger forgetful of his way;

-Whose steps were majesty, whose words were song,

-Whose smiles were hope, whose actions perfect grace;

-Whose love, the solace, glory, and delight

-Of man, his boast, his riches, his renown;

-When found, sufficient bliss; when lost, despair:

-Stars of Creation! images of love!
+Much praised, much blamed, much loved; but fairer Than aught beheld, than aught imagined else Fairest, and dearer than all else most dear: Light of the darksome wilderness! to Time As stars to night, whose eyes were spells that held The passenger forgetful of his way, Whose steps were majesty, whose words were song, Whose smiles were hope, whose actions perfect grace, Whose love, the solace, glory, and delight Of man, his boast, his riches, his renown; When found, sufficient bliss! when lost, despair!-Stars of creation! images of love!
+Break up the fountains of your tears, your tears,

-Break up the fountains of your tears-your tears, More eloquent than learned tongue, or lyre Of purest note-your sunny raiment stain, Put dust upon your heads, lament and weep, And utter all your minstrelsy of woe.
+More eloquent than learned tongue, or lyre Of purest note! your sunny raiment stain,

+Put dust upon your heads, lament and weep, And utter all your minstrelsy of wo!

-Go to, ye wicked; weep and howl; for all That God hath written against you is at hand.
-The cry of violence hath reached His ear: Hell is prepared, and Justice whets his sword.
+Go to, ve wicked, weep and howl; for all That God hath written against you is at hand.
+The cry of violence hath reached his ear, Hell is prepared, and Justice whets his sword.
 Weep all of every name!
-Begin the woe, Ye woods, and tell it to the doleful winds : And, doleful winds, wail to the howling hills ; And, howling hills, mourn to the dismal vales; And, dismal vales, sigh to the sorrowing brooks ; And, sorrowing brooks, weep to the weeping stream: And, weeping stream, awake the groaning deep; And let the instrument take up the song.
-Responsive to the voice-harmonious woe.
-Ye heavens, great archway of the universe, Put sackcloth on; and, ocean, clothe thyself In garb of widowhood, and gather all Thy waves into a groan, and utter it.
-Long, loud, deep, piercing, dolorous, immense!
-The occasion asks it: Nature dies, and God And angels come to lay her in the grave.
+Begin the wo.
+Ye woods, and tell it to the doleful winds; And doleful winds, wail to the howling hills; And howling hills, mourn to the dismal vales; And dismal vales, sigh to the sorrowing brooks; And sorrowing brooks, weep to the weeping stream ; And weeping stream, awake the groaning deep; And let the instrument take up the song, Responsive to the voice, harmonious wo !
+Ye Heavens, great archway of the universe, Put sackcloth on; and Ocean, clothe thyself In garb of widowhood, and gather all Thy waves into a groan, and utter it, Long, loud, deep, piercing, dolorous, immense!
+The occasion asks it !- Nature dies, and God And angels come to lay her in the grave !

-But we have overleaped our theme: behind, A little season waits a verse or two- The years that followed the Millennial rest.

-Bad years they were: and first, as signal sure That at the core religion was diseased.
-The sons of Levi strove again for place, And eminence, and names of swelling pomp, Setting their feet upon the people's neck, And slumbering in the lap of civil power ; Of civil power again tyrannical.
-And, second sign, sure sign, whenever seen, That holiness was dving in a land, The Sabbath was profaned and set at nought: The honest seer, who spoke the truth of God Plainly, was left with empty walls; and round The frothy orator, who busked his tales In quackish pomp of noisy words, the ear Tickling, but leaving still the heart unprobed, The judgment uninformed-numbers immense Flocked, gaping wide, with passions high inflamed ; And on the way returning, heated, home, Of eloquence, and not of truth, conversed-Mean eloquence that wanted sacred truth.
+But we have overleaped our theme; behind, A little season waits a verse or two, The years that followed the Millennial rest.
+Bad years they were : and first, as signal sure, That at the core religion was diseased, The sons of Levi strove again for place, And eminence, and names of swelling pomp, Setting their feet upon the people's neck, And slumbering in the lap of civil power, Of civil power again tyrannical: And, second sign, sure sign, whenever seen, That holiness was dying in a land, The Sabbath was profaned and set at nought; The honest seer, who spoke the truth of God Plainly, was left with empty walls; and round The frothy orator, who busked his tales In quackish pomp of noisy words, the ear Tickling, but leaving still the heart unprobed, The judgment uninformed,-numbers immense Flocked, gaping wide, with passions high inflamed And on the way returning, heated, home, Of eloquence, and not of truth, conversed, Mean eloquence that wanted sacred truth.